-Note: If your desired font is not available in the drop down list, please contact Professional Services with the exact name of the font to have it added as a Custom Font to your account: Send an email to Professional Services.
+Note: If your desired font is not available in the drop down list, please contact our Support Team with the exact name of the font to have it added as a Custom Font to your account: Send an email to our Support Team.

 The Custom Font will be at the end of the font list, once added.